-Edwards is faced with the most daunting task in CU golf history: with the Buffaloes joining the Pacific-10 Conference on July 1, 2011, making it the Pac-12, Colorado is now a member of the most prestigious men's golf conference in the nation.
-As many as seven schools have regularly occupied the top 30 over the last several seasons.
-But he is up to the challenge and the program is positioned to join the nation's elite.
+Each of his predecessors had to lead the Buffaloes into stronger conferences, Fowler into the Big Seven in 1949 and Simpson into the Big 12 in 1996; but Edwards was faced with the most daunting task in CU golf history.
+He led the charge when the Buffaloes joined the Pacific-10 Conference on July 1, 2011 (making it the Pac-12), with Colorado becoming a member of the most prestigious men’s golf conference in the nation.
+A long-time force in collegiate golf, as many as seven or eight schools have regularly occupied the top 30 over the last several seasons.

-It took less than three years for Edwards to put his stamp on the CU golf program, perhaps in no bigger way than completing the dream of his two predecessors.
-One of the few major golf programs in the nation without its own true home golf course and facilities, Edwards played an integral part in working with Colorado alum Steve Kerr in the latter's acquisition of Vista Ridge Golf Club in Erie in early 2009.
-The club officially became Colorado National Golf Club in March of that year and now serves as the official home for the university's men's and women's golf teams.
-In 2012, construction was completed on a state-of-the-art practice facility at the course that matches any in the nation.
+It took less than three years for Edwards to put his stamp on the CU golf program, perhaps in no bigger way than completing the dream of both Fowler and Simpson.
+One of the few major golf programs in the nation without its own true home golf course and facilities, Edwards played an integral part in working with Colorado alum Steve Kerr in the latter’s acquisition of Vista Ridge Golf Club in Erie in early 2009.
+The club officially became Colorado National Golf Club in March of that year and has since served as the official home for the university’s men’s and women’s golf teams.
+In 2012, construction was completed on the George Boedecker Jr. Practice Facility, a state-of-the-art complex at CNGC that matches any in the nation.

-He also initiated the Colorado Partners program, a group that has quickly grown to 100 members who contribute financially to augment the school's golf budget, and established the Colorado Golf Day which is an annual celebration and fundraiser for CU golf.
+He also initiated the Colorado Partners program, a group that quickly grew to well over 100 members who contribute financially to augment the school’s golf budget, and established the Colorado Golf Day which is an annual celebration and fundraiser for CU golf.

-On the course, the team has enjoyed success and endured some struggles but has continually shown promise.
-In 2011-12, his sixth season, the Buffs stormed out of the gate to win its first two fall tournaments, their own Mark Simpson Invitational and Air Force's Miranda Invitational; the victories propelled CU to an early No. 10 national ranking.
+In 2011-12, his sixth season, the Buffs stormed out of the gate to win its first two fall tournaments, their own Mark Simpson Invitational and Air Force’s Miranda Invitational; the victories propelled CU to an early No. 10 national ranking.
 The team successfully navigated its way through its first season in the ultra-competitive Pac-12 Conference, finishing eighth in a league championship that featured eight teams ranked in the top 30.
-The Buffs just missed qualifying for the to the NCAA championships but Derek Fribbs was selected to play as an individual.
+The Buffs just missed qualifying for the NCAA championships but Derek Fribbs was selected to play as an individual.